-The Sports Excellence Program (SEP) is the flagship endeavour of JSW Sports, which currently supports 31 athletes across three disciplines.
+The Sports Excellence Program (SEP) is the flagship endeavour of JSW Sports, which currently supports 49 athletes across four disciplines.
 The SEP provides financial support to these athletes, while also providing opportunities to train under world-class coaches at Olympic training facilities.
-The program covers expenses for travel, accommodation, nutrition and sporting equipment, along with access to dedicated physiotherapists.
+The programme covers expenses for travel, accommodation, nutrition and sporting equipment, along with access to dedicated physiotherapists.
 The SEP athletes also have regular access to the state-of-the-art infrastructure and facilities at the Inspire Institute of Sport in Bellary for their training when away from national camps.

 Since its inception, JSW-SEP athletes have achieved consistent success on the international stage and have contributed multiple medals to the nation’s tally at the Commonwealth and Asian Games.
 The highlight of the program so far has been Sakshi Malik’s bronze medal at the 2016 Rio Olympics, which made her the first Indian female wrestler to win an Olympic medal.
 Neeraj Chopra, junior world record holder in javelin throw at the current CWG and Asian Games Champion has also been a part of the SEP since 2015.